I try to keep it as short as possible, but this is THE reason why people need to ORGANIZE and stand up in unity as a group.

 In a nutshell 99.9% of staff said to Pret: “Lovely dearest Pret A Manger, we absolutely love for you to fuck us over with even less hours, and with it pay, for the hard work during a live threatening pandemic!
+And we loved how you immediately cut our hours before the first lockdown while giving NHS workers free coffee and 50% rebates, taking from us and using the NHS for a PR stunt and as a smoke screen to hide cuts to staff from the public.
 Hallelujah!
 We totally agree with this!
 Thank you SO much for exploiting us further!
 Big thumbs up!” 🙂

 But what the Judge doesn’t realize is the fear management and brainwash and breaking of promises that Pret does.
 Of course the majority of low-wage, mainly foreign workers who have kids to feed or university fees to pay rather take the lousy deal, giving Pret the benefit of the doubt that the cut is temporary as promised!!!

 The Judge took that willingness to get further exploited into considerations and concluded with a fair (to the Judge’s knowledge of Pret), but heart-breaking decision, point 34. quote:

 “In considering whether the respondent acted reasonably or unreasonably, it is not for me to substitute my own opinion but to assess whether the respondent’s actions fell within a range of reasonable responses.”

 In other words, even if Judge Heath agreed with J-P Moussy that Pret acted unreasonable, the Judge HAD TO take into account that 99.9% of staff loved getting screwed over with more exploitation!